 Other shark varieties have also been found here such as Hammerheads.
 You will also see porcupinefish, rays, morays, lobsters and maybe tarpon.
 Can sometimes be a rough entry but the marine environment more than makes up for this.

 Santa Martha Bay is such a beautiful spot on Curacao, it has a great view, and shows the island in a different way.
 It is quiet, because this place is not visited by tourists that much.
 The bay is near the village of Soto.

-And a visit to the plantation house Landhuis Groot Santa Martha is one of the few houses built in a U-shape, it’s definitely worth to visit it.
-The plantation house now serves as a care facility for people with physical and/or mental disabilities and their products they make are sold in the shop.
+If time permits, we highly recommend that you visit the plantation house Landhuis Groot Santa Martha.
+This is one of the few houses in Curaçao built in a U-shape.
+This plantation house now serves as a care facility for people with physical and/or mental disabilities and their products they make are sold in the shop.